web-platform-tests/wpt/docs/reftests.md

 rendering. `rel="mismatch"` inverts this so the test only passes when the renderings differ.

-In general the files used in a reftest should follow the follow the [format][format] and [style][style] guidelines.
+In general the files used in a reftest should follow the [format][format] and [style][style] guidelines.
 The *test* should also be [self-describing][selfdesc], to allow a human to determine whether the the rendering is as expected.

-Note that references can be shared between tests; this is strongly encouraged since it permits optimisations when running tests.
+Note that references can be shared between tests; this is strongly encouraged since it permits optimizations when running tests.

 ## Controlling When Comparison Occurs